lasy/lasy.github.io/_pages/about.md

 ---

 > ✨ NEWS ✨
+Hi there!
+We're hiring a post-doc to work on the statistical integration of multi-omic data generated in the context of an interventional study aiming to restore a healthy vaginal microbiota.
+Find all the info [here](/posts/2024/01/FRESH-Lactin-V-postdoc).

+Hello and Welcome!
-From Sept 2023, I am starting a position as a Chargée de cours (equiv.
-Assistant Prof) at [ISBA](https://uclouvain.be/en/research-institutes/lidam/isba) (Institute for Statistics, Biostatistics, and Actuarial Sciences) at [UCLouvain](https://uclouvain.be/en/index.html) (Belgium).
-I'll start recruiting doctoral students and postdocs soon.

-I am a research scientist at Stanford University, in the Department of Statistics, working with [Prof. Holmes](https://statweb.stanford.edu/~susan/susan_person.html).
+I am an Assistant Professor at [ISBA](https://uclouvain.be/en/research-institutes/lidam/isba) (Institute for Statistics, Biostatistics, and Actuarial Sciences) at [UCLouvain](https://uclouvain.be/en/index.html) (Belgium) since September 2023.
+Before that, I was a postdoc at Stanford University (Department of Statistics), working with [Prof. Holmes](https://statweb.stanford.edu/~susan/susan_person.html).

 My [research](/research/) focuses on developing statistical methods applied to women's health and menstrual health in particular.
 This includes research on fertility, on cycle-related symptoms and on drivers of changes in vaginal microbiota communities.
 I address my research questions by creating parametric and nonparametric statistical models of biological processes that I fit to multi-domain clinical data, self-reported digital records (data from mobile phone apps), and publicly available datasets.